Fireside Giveaway

 Stop by Fireplaces Unlimited at 4811 W. Loop 289, Lubbock, TX 79414 once a week, every week, to enter to win a gift basket, worth over $100!

-PLUS every entry gets you a chance to win the grand prize: a vacation getaway to Red River, New Mexico!
-The package includes lodging and lift tickets for four!
-You can have up to thirteen entries for the grand prize: one each week of the contest.
+PLUS every entry gets you a chance to win the grand prize: a vacation getaway to Ruidoso, New Mexico!
+The package includes lodging, rentals and lift tickets for four!
+You can have up to ten entries for the grand prize: one each week of the contest.

-Entries must be received by Friday at 5:30 to be elgible for the following Monday's drawing.
+Entries must be received by Friday at 6:00 pm to be eligible for the following Monday’s drawing.